Online convex optimization for robust control of constrained dynamical systems

-Next, we introduce Algorithm~\ref{alg}, which is illustrated graphically in Figure~\ref{fig:schematic}.
-First, we discuss Algorithm~\ref{alg} and define relevant notation.
-Afterwards, we provide a detailed interpretation of each step and discuss implementational aspects.
-At each time step $t\in\mathbb{N}$, the noisy system state $\measx_t$ is measured first.
+In order to estimate and track the time-varying optimal steady states $(\theta_t,\eta_t)$, Algorithm~\ref{alg} repeats the following steps at each time step $t\in\mathbb{N}$:

+First, the noisy system state $\measx_t$ is measured.
 Then, Algorithm~\ref{alg} computes a $\mu$-step ahead prediction of the system state $\predx_t$ based on the measurement $\measx_t$ and a $\mu$-step sequence of predicted control inputs computed at the previous time step (trajectory \circled{1} in Figure~\ref{fig:schematic}) in [S1].
 Therein, $\controlMatrix := $ is the controllability matrix\footnote{We change the order of entries in the matrix $\controlMatrix$ compared to the standard definition, so that the first entry $u_1\in\mathbb R^m$ of the input sequence $u= $ is the first (in time) input applied in the $\mu$-step ahead prediction $x_{t+\mu} = A_K^\mu x_t + \controlMatrix u$.} of the stabilized system, $\mu\geq\mu^*$ is the prediction horizon of Algorithm~\ref{alg}, and $\mu^*\in\mathbb{N}$ is the controllability index, i.e., the smallest integer such that $\text{rank }\controlMatrix=n$.
-Next, we apply one projected online gradient descent (OGD) step \cite{Zinkevich03} to get an estimate of the optimal steady state $\estz_t$ in step [S2], where we define $\overbar{K}:= $.
+Next, we apply projected online gradient descent (OGD) \cite{Zinkevich03} to get an estimate $\estz_t$ of the optimal steady state in step [S2], where $\overbar{K}:= $.
 In~[S3], an additional input sequence $g_t$ is calculated that steers the system to the estimated optimal steady state $\estx_t$ in $\mu$ steps while neglecting the constraints (trajectory \circled{2} in Figure~\ref{fig:schematic}).
 Note that such a sequence exists by Assumption~\ref{ass:system} and because $\mu\geq\mu^*$.
 Then, the predicted input sequence $\predu_t$ is computed by scaling the additional input sequence $\beta_tg_t$.